About Dorset Opera

 ‘Consistently on a par with the UK’s five main opera companies’ Opera Now

 In 1976 Dorset Opera was registered as a charity with the object of presenting opera with professional soloists and orchestra, and at the same time giving large numbers of young people the opportunity to take part in the chorus and other production roles.
-Since then an opera has been performed every summer to much critical acclaim.
+Since then an opera has been performed very nearly every summer (Covid saw us off in 2020!) to much critical acclaim.
 For many young people this has been their first exposure to fully staged opera and is frequently the beginning of a lifelong passion.

 There is a great demand for opera in Dorset.
 Mainstream companies infrequently tour to Bristol and Southampton, and limited productions by lesser touring companies pass through Yeovil and Poole.
 While some of these performances are of undoubted high quality, opera-goers in Dorset want more.